FestyWalrus/Thumbotron-API/README.md

 # Thumbotron-API
-File modifications to turn your RP2040, 128*64 OLED, and other parts into your very own Thumbotron!
+Thumby API file modifications to turn your RP2040, 128*64 OLED, and other parts into your very own Thumbotron!
 Run Thumby games with a larger OLED display.

 ![Thumbotron in working order](docs/thumbotron.jpg)